-LeadlineTM

-Structural Repair and Strengthening Carbon Fiber Fabric ReplarkTM

-Applications of ReplarkTM

-ReplarkTM provides the following functions when used with existing structures.

-- It reinforces bridge beams against bending and enhances the fatigue durability of bridge deck slabs. - It improves the seismic resistance of bridge columns and other structures by absorbing energy from earthquakes. - It prevents material stripping from tunnel interior walls and chimneys.

-In addition to offering the lightness, strength and elasticity of carbon fiber, ReplarkTM is simple to install; fabric impregnated with epoxy resin need only be applied to the structure surface.
-As such, it offers the following advantages for repairing and strengthening structures.

-- Because it is lightweight and simple to install, carrying and handling the necessary materials at the worksite is easy. - It enables repairs in tight spaces where maneuvering and installing steel components is difficult. - It adds almost no weight to the structure being repaired or strengthened, helping reduce the load on the existing structure.

-The development of ReplarkTM goes back to the 1980s.
+LEADLINETM Applications of REPLARKTM REPLARKTM provides the following functions when used with existing structures. - It reinforces bridge girders against bending and enhances the fatigue durability of bridge deck slabs - It improves the seismic resistance of bridge columns and other structures by absorbing energy from earthquakes - It prevents concrete stripping from tunnel surfaces In addition to offering the lightness, strength and elasticity of carbon fiber, REPLARKTM is simple to install; fabric impregnated with epoxy resin need only be applied to the structure surface.
+As such, it offers the following advantages for repairing and strengthening structures. - Because it is lightweight and simple to install, carrying and handling the necessary materials at the worksite is easy - It enables repairs in tight spaces where maneuvering and installing steel components is difficult - It adds almost no weight to the structure being repaired or strengthened, helping reduce the load on the existing structure The development of REPLARKTM goes back to the 1980s.
 Recognition of the need for such a product and its usefulness has gradually increased, and today it is starting to be used not only in Japan, but also in Southeast Asia and Europe.

-Installation on Genta Bridge

-Genta Bridge, located in Tottori City, Tottori, has stood for more than 60 years.
+Installation on Genta Bridge Genta Bridge, located in Tottori City, Tottori, was completed in 1951.
 While in relatively good repair, the bridge was narrow, making passage difficult for large vehicles, and its load capacity was no longer sufficient due to the increasing size of vehicles on the road.
 To address these issues, Tottori Prefecture sought to broaden and strengthen the bridge, but doing so by conventional methods would significantly increase the bridge's weight, requiring large-scale construction.
-Instead, the bridge's reinforced concrete suspended girders were replaced with steel; external cables and ReplarkTM carbon fiber fabric were used for strengthening; and LeadlineTM carbon fiber rods were used to strengthen the deck slabs.
+Instead, the bridge's reinforced concrete girders were replaced with steel; external cables and REPLARKTM carbon fiber fabric were used for strengthening; and LEADLINETM carbon fiber rods were used to strengthen the deck slabs.
 As a result, the overall cost was approximately halved from what it would have been using conventional construction methods.
 In recognition of these achievements, the bridge received the Japan Society of Civil Engineers 2014 Tanaka award.